 You could really start and end your Andalucia road trip in any of the stops along the way, given the circular nature of our 11-day trip.
-Malaga is probably the best choice as it's the easiest destination to fly to (less than three hours from London) and allows you a relaxed start and finish on the seaside.
+Malaga is probably the best choice as it's the easiest destination to fly to (less than three hours from London, with tickets usually reasonably priced) and it allows you a relaxed start and finish on the seaside.
 Moreover, you have the benefit of a very short first drive to Mijas, so if you arrive later on in the day, Malaga makes for an ideal start.

 Mijas Pueblo is a breath of fresh air in a part of the Costa del Sol where large seaside resorts attract the masses.
 Tucked away in the hills overlooking the coast all the way to Gibraltar, this town is much more popular with local communities than the more touristy resorts of Fuengirola and Torremolinos on the seafront.

-There are plenty of different restaurants in Mijas to choose depending on your craving at the time.
-We would highly recommend El Mirlo Blanco on Calle Cuesta de la Villa – fantastic food cooked and served by local grannies.
+There are plenty of different restaurants in Mijas to choose depending on what you're craving.
+We would highly recommend El Mirlo Blanco on Calle Cuesta de la Villa: fantastic food cooked and served by local grannies.
 Be sure to book ahead of your visit to avoid disappointment!

-Have a stroll up and down the narrow streets of Mijas before or after dinner and treat yourself to an aperitif or a digestif at one of the many bars around town - Mijas' best attraction is its relaxed evening atmosphere and positively delicious food.
+Have a stroll up and down the narrow streets of Mijas before or after dinner and treat yourself to an aperitif or a digestif at one of the many bars around town; Mijas' best attraction is undoubtedly its relaxed evening atmosphere and positively delicious food.

 Once you've passed La Linea and the Gibraltar rock to your left, you will have two choices on your way up to Vejer.
 Both have merits, with the E-5 through Algeciras winding along the coast and the A–381 going up into the Parque Natural Los Alcornocales.
 The coast-bound road will take you through a lot of windmills and you will get to see the African coast from near Tarifa.
 The road even allows for "Mirador" stops to let you get out of the car and enjoy the view.